lujainmohamed8/SpotifyChurnPrediction/README.md

 | `offline_listening` | Offline mode usage | Binary |
 | `is_churned` | Churn status (target variable) | Binary |

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments